|

 2009:

-The business's offices are on the top and fourth floor, while down in the mostly silent cellar I maintain the company's hardcopy files, which at one time used to be bank vaults.
+The company's offices were on the top and fourth floor, while down in the mostly silent cellar I maintained the company's hardcopy invoice files, in the room which at one time used to be the bank's safety deposit boxes.

 Banks are notoriously haunted, as my author friend